 Villagers elect the village council and the village head.The village head and the council make decisions about the running of the kampung, which includes education, law and order, environment, sports and the arts.

 In and around the kampung people travel on bicycles, motorcycles horse-drawn carts.
 Public transport buses link most of the kampungs to each other and to the nearby towns and cities.

 While much farming is done on small village farms, there are large plantations producing tobacco, rubber, palm oil, kapok, tea, spices such as cinnamon and cloves, coconuts and coffee.

 Some problems caused by farming

-The deforestation (clearing trees) in Indonesia by the logging industry and the clearing of natural rainforest to become farm lands, especially for palm oil plantation has destroyed critical habitat for endangered species like rhinos, elephants, tigers and orangutans.
-All of whichhave become endangered.
+The deforestation (clearing trees) in Indonesia by the logging industry and the clearing of natural rainforest to become farm lands, especially for palm oil plantation has destroyed critical habitat for animal species like rhinos, elephants, tigers and orangutans, all of which have become endangered.

 Forest and plantation fires have led to problems of smoke haze.
 The fires are lit, often illegally, to clears land for farming.
 The haze makes it difficult to see and causes road accidents as well as making people unwell as they breathe in the polluted air.

 Go to these kidcyber pages to read more about some of the crops grown in Indonesia